josebaptista/HumHub-Codeit/README.md

 A module for administrators to edit HumHub themes online.

-Note: The module is a work in progress.
-At the moment You can already use it, its working, but we`ve not integrated all planned features right now.
+**Note:** The module is a work in progress, but You can use it already! **The module is working**, but we`ve not integrated all planned features right now.
 There is still the syntax highliting and line numbering to do.
 Also, the style and the responsive feature has to be improved.

 You`re welcome to help us solve the issues and to make our module pervect ;)

-** The Module is for HumHub Versions 0.20+ **
+**The Module is for HumHub Versions 0.20+**

 How to install:
 ---------------